t0pth4t/iwishiknewbefore/source/_posts/book-reports.md

 - Not sleeping as much as we get older is not the natural way of things and probably contributes to the numerous brain disorders as we age.
 - Drinking alcohol is massively bad for sleep so if you are going to get drunk do it in the middle of the day
 - Caffeine has a really long half life and can wake you up in the middle of the night
-- Melationin is only good for jet lag
+- Melatonin is only good for jet lag

 # Consider the Lobster and Other Essays (Selected Essays)
 - Makes me more confident in my decision to be veg